SiteSaviors/forever-in-color/founder/FOUNDER-FLOW-ORIENTATION-UPDATE.md

 - Added helpers `resetPreviews`, `setSmartCropForOrientation`, `clearSmartCrops`, and `setOriginalImage`.

 ### 3. Studio Alignment (STATE 4)
 - `StickyOrderRail.tsx` re-runs smart crop when users switch orientation.
-If a cached crop exists, it reuses it; otherwise it generates a new one, updates state, and triggers preview regeneration.
+If a cached crop exists, it reuses it; otherwise it generates a new one (with the enhanced heuristics), updates the “Original Image” preview, and triggers regeneration.
 - `StudioConfigurator.tsx` now:
   - Reads the active orientation meta to size the center canvas frame.
   - Displays an orientation badge on the preview to reinforce the current aspect ratio.